Wally Hammond: Bodyline tour

 A short tour of New Zealand followed; Hammond scored 621 runs in three first-class innings.
 In the first Test, he scored 227, and in the second and final Test, he broke the world record for a Test innings on 1 April by scoring 336 not out.
-His record innings began cautiously, but against a weak bowling side, he increased his scoring rate after making his century and again after reaching 200.
+His record innings began cautiously, but against a weak bowling team, he increased his scoring rate after making his century and again after reaching 200.
 As he passed Bradman's record of 334, he shouted "Yes!"
 He hit ten sixes, then a Test record, including three from consecutive balls.
 However, the weakness of the bowling compared to that faced by Bradman and the importance of Ashes matches meant that Hammond's record was not as prestigious as the Australian's.
 When Len Hutton broke the record in 1938, he considered Bradman's 334 the score to beat.

 Loss of Test form

 The Bodyline controversy continued into the 1933 season.
 Bodyline tactics were used in several matches, including by the West Indian tourists in the second Test.
 In all first-class cricket, Hammond, no longer vice-captain of Gloucestershire, scored 3,323 runs, passing 3,000 in a season for the first time.
 With an average of 67.81, he topped the first-class tables for what would be the first of eight successive seasons.
 He also took 38 wickets.
 However, his highest score in three Test innings was 34.
 In the second Test, unsettled by Bodyline, Hammond was cut on the chin by a short ball, causing him to retire hurt.
 He again commented that he would quit rather than face such bowling; soon after his return, he was out.
 Les Ames, who played in the three-match series, won by England 2–0, believed that the West Indian pacemen worried Hammond, who showed a weakness against short, fast bowling.

 Hammond spent much of the 1934 season troubled by sore throats and back problems which restricted his appearances for Gloucestershire.
 His form for his county was good and in all first-class matches, he scored 2,366 runs (average 76.32), although he took fewer wickets at a higher average than the previous season.
 Awarded a benefit match, which raised just over £2,600, Hammond was idolised by the press and public for his achievements.
 In Tests, it was a different story; according to Wisden, he failed badly.
 England lost the Ashes, 2–1, in a series overshadowed at times by the Bodyline controversy.
 Hammond played in all five Tests against Australia but his top score was 43; he scored 162 runs at an average of 20.25, and took five wickets at an average of 72.80.
-Although the press and selectors supported him, there were some suggestions he should be left out of the side, and Hammond felt under great pressure.
+Although the press and selectors supported him, there were some suggestions he should be left out of the team, and Hammond felt under great pressure.